Microshak/MicroNotes/Architecture/Laws.md

+# Conways Law

-Conways Law: The structure of the organization will be reflected in their code.
+The structure of the organization will be reflected in their code.

+---